 A transtibial amputation is above the foot but below the knee.
 These amputees have a very good chance of regaining normal mobility using a prosthesis.

-There are two different types of transtibial prostheses: Patellar Tendon Bearing (PTB) prostheses, and Patellar Supracondylar (PTS).
+There are two different types of transtibial prostheses: Patellar Tendon Bearing (PTB) and Patellar Supracondylar (PTS).

-The most common socket used in PTB design where all weight of the amputee is carried through the stump.
+The most common socket used in PTB design is where all of the weight of the amputee is carried through the stump.
 The PTB socket contains soft liner and provides cushioning, although a hard socket is considered to be cooler.

 Patellar Supracondylar (PTS) was developed in 1964 and is a modification of the commonly used PTB prosthesis.
 It encloses the patella in front and the femoral condyles medially and laterally.